Staff and Research Assistants

-Cagla is a second year graduate student in the Speech and Language Pathology program at Teachers College, Columbia University.
+Cagla is a doctoral student in the Speech-Language Pathology program at Teachers College, Columbia University.
 She is currently the lab manager of the SVN Lab.
 She is responsible for the organization of many activities and carrying out administrative tasks.
 After receiving her Bachelors Degree in her home country of Turkey, Cagla moved to the United States.
 Here, she received an MS in Child Development with an Early Intervention Specialization from the Erikson Institute and worked as an Early Intervention Specialist.
 During that time, she became interested in Speech and Language Pathology, specifically dysphagia.
 Upon graduation, Cagla plans on working with individuals with dysphagia and voice disorders.

 Avinash Mishra, MS

 Avi is a doctoral student in the Speech-Language Pathology program at Teachers College, Columbia University.
 He earned a BA in Speech and Hearing Science from the University of Iowa and an MS in Speech-Language Pathology from Northwestern University.
 His primary research experience has been in the area of dysphagia, though he has conducted research in otoacoustic emissions, cleft palate, and dosage effects of therapy.
 Avi is currently interested in treatment efficacy and neuroimaging studies as they relate to swallowing in both normal and abnormal populations.
 Outside of academia, Avi enjoys playing tennis and watching all sports.